-For example, the person with autism may use an assistance dog, swim with or touch dolphins, learn to ride and groom a horse, or keep a pet hamster.
+In practice, all animal-assisted activies or therapies involve people interacting with animals in one form or another.
+For example, a person on the autism spectrum may use an assistance dog, swim with or touch dolphins, learn to ride and groom a horse, or keep a pet hamster.

 This glossary is designed to explain some of the jargon and gobbledygook used by some people when they talk about autism or research..